teweldemat/funcscript/docs/developers/test-framework.md

 ## Overview

-A FuncScript expression **A** can be tested using another FuncScript expression **T**.
-During a test run, the framework intercepts calls to `IFsDataProvider.Get` within **A** and replaces them with mock values supplied by **T**.
-This makes it possible to run repeatable tests without depending on upstream systems.
+A FuncScript expression **A** can be tested using a FuncScript test script **T**.
+During a test run, the framework evaluates **A** with a provider that overlays each case’s bindings on top of the base provider, making it possible to run repeatable tests without depending on upstream systems.

 ## Defining Tests

 Each test script returns one or more `testSuite` objects (analogous to test suites).
 A `testSuite` typically defines:

 - `name`: A description of what the suite validates.
-- `cases`: Mock variables that the expression refers to (ambient variables).
+- `cases`: Case objects that define the bindings used when evaluating the expression under test.
 Skip this when you want a single implicit case, which is handy for function targets you plan to call yourself.
-- `test`: A function that runs once per case and performs assertions against the evaluated result.
-The function returns the assertion outcome, and multiple assertions are combined into list.
+- `test` (or `tests`): A function (or list of functions) that runs once per case and performs assertions against the evaluated result.
+Returning a list of assertions lets you report multiple failures at once.

 The `test` function receives two arguments: